storybookjs/native/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Storybook Native uses [appetize.io](https://appetize.io/) to render your mobile application in an emulator that can be interacted with from your browser.
+It allows you to use many of the features that are available in the web storybook, such as addons, controls, knobs, etc.

 ### Installation
 If you want to use this module as a build tool that generates stories from metadata, [follow the instructions here](packages/native/README.md)